log-oscon/Standards/Stylesheets/Coding Style.md

 Default styles should be mobile-first, with variations/corrections added with media queries conditioned with `min-width`.
 However, the use of `max-width` is encouraged if it results in easier code to read and maintain.

+### Naming Classes

+#### Interaction Classes

+Class names starting with `js-` (e.g. `.js-search-toggle`) should never be styled.
+These classes serve as bindings for JavaScript events and allow styles to be completely changed without, including class names, without any loss of functionality.

+### Location-based Styling

+Never use it.
+We code in WordPress, and there are many temptations to override or extend a given class based on a specific class that WordPress attaches to a page (post-type, single, front-page, home-page, to name a few), but try not to.
+Add a modifier class to your block based on its location and apply your overrides/extensions to that class.
+(Outside the WordPress environment the advice is the same!)

 ## Sass

 In writing SCSS the above, plus all that follows, should be taken into account.